Aceearly1993/lecarde-1/README.md

 ### Update History ###

+#### [0.6.8] - 2026/8/31 ####

+`EXPERIMENT` - The joystick 2 object just received a sudden update out of nowhere.
+I cannot resist the temptation of any possible chance on improvements and will test the new version right in this release. (new version of object updated by NaitorStudios)

  #### [0.6.7] - 2026/8/15 ####

 `CHANGED` - Northern Mountains part 3: Adjusted some platforms so that they're slightly more easier to see in color blind people's aspect in a way of